Jason Fuchs

-Jason Isaac Fuchs (born March 5, 1986) is an American actor and screenwriter, best known for writing Ice Age: Continental Drift (2012), Pan (2015) and Wonder Woman (2017).
+Jason Isaac Fuchs (born March 5, 1986) is an American actor and screenwriter, best known for writing Ice Age: Continental Drift (2012), Pan (2015), and Argylle (2024).
 He is also known for his role as Lawrence Grey on the Fox dramatic thriller The Passage.
 In January 2015, Fuchs was included on the Forbes 30 Under 30 list.

-As a writer, his films have grossed over $1.85 billion at the global box office, making him one of the 100 highest grossing screenwriters of all time.
+As a writer, his films have grossed over $1.9 billion at the global box office, making him one of the 100 highest grossing screenwriters of all time, one of only two writers under age 40 on that list.

 Early life

 Fuchs was born in New York City, to a Jewish family (of Hasidic background on his father's side).
 He went on to enroll and graduate from Columbia University in 2009 as a film studies major.